 1. VA approved.
 Wraparound financing sales are acceptable under VA loans.
 In effect, the VA has established policy which allows violation of the “due on sale clause” present in each VA loan.

 2. Different state laws.
 The majority of lenders make loans in many states, each with different real estate/foreclosure laws Texas is not unique as research supports lenders rarely foreclose for “due on sale” violations in any state.

 3. Legal fact.
 As property ownership is sacred in Texas, our homestead law protects homeowners better than all other states.
-Texas wrongful foreclosure remedies are harsh on lenders when the courts view the 800 pound gorilla lenders taking advantage of the little guy homeowner.
-Or, “Don’t mess with Texas”…or our Texas property owners!
+Texas’ wrongful foreclosure remedies are harsh on lenders when the courts decide that the 800 pound gorilla lenders are taking advantage of the little guy homeowner.
+In other words: “Don’t mess with Texas”…or our Texas property owners!